 In accordance with Ontario’s Marriage Act, individuals wishing to marry must be over the age of majority (18), or must be at least 16 years old and have written consent from both parents.

 As Mendes D Costa J. explained in S. (A.) v (S. (A.) 1988 ONUFC, “A valid marriage is grounded upon the consent of each party.
 Oppression may vitiate consent and, if there is no consent, there is no valid marriage.”
 Such “oppression” may take various forms, including fear, persuasion, or social pressure, and, although it does not require any violence or threat of violence to constitute duress, it must be of such a level as to override free will and prevent any “real, understanding and voluntary consent”.

 Consent may also be vitiated by fraud or mistake.
 In some instances, this may result from cultural and religious differences.
-There have, for example, been a number of cases in which annulments were granted after individuals accustomed to a two-part marriage process, involving a betrothal/engagement ceremony followed by a wedding ceremony, discovered they were married after going through what they thought was only the first part of this process.
+In annulment vs divorce, There have, for example, been a number of cases in which annulments were granted after individuals accustomed to a two-part marriage process, involving a betrothal/engagement ceremony followed by a wedding ceremony, discovered they were married after going through what they thought was only the first part of this process.